Lightnet/threenextreact/README.md

   - sidebar (work in progress)
   -

-- upload file type (work in progress)
+- upload file types (work in progress)
   - save to database as base64 string
   - delete (not added)
   - file limit size check? (not added)